curl/everything-curl/http-response.md

 ### HTTP responses

-When a HTTP client talks HTTP to a server, the server *will* respond with a HTTP response message or curl will consider it an error and returns 52 with the error message "Empty reply from server".
+When an HTTP client talks HTTP to a server, the server *will* respond with an HTTP response message or curl will consider it an error and returns 52 with the error message "Empty reply from server".

 #### Size of an HTTP response

 An HTTP response has a certain size and curl needs to figure it out.
-There are several different ways to signal the end of a HTTP response but the most basic way is to use the `Content-Length:` header in the response and with that specify the exact number of bytes in the response body.
+There are several different ways to signal the end of an HTTP response but the most basic way is to use the `Content-Length:` header in the response and with that specify the exact number of bytes in the response body.

 Some early HTTP server implementations had problems with file sizes greater